French hip-hop

-French hip hop or French rap (rap français, /fr/), is the hip hop music style developed in French-speaking countries.
+French hip-hop or French rap (rap français /fr/), is the hip-hop style developed in French-speaking countries.
 France is the second largest hip-hop market in the world after the United States.

 History

-Beginning of French hip hop: the 70s and 80s
+Beginning of French hip-hop: 1970s–1980s

-By 1982 and 1983, a number of hip hop radio shows had appeared on Paris radio, including "Rapper Dapper" (hosted by Sidney Duteil) and "Funk à Billy" (hosted by DJ Dee Nasty).
-In November 1982 the New York City Rap Tour traveled around France and to London featuring Afrika Bambaataa, Grandmixer DST, Fab 5 Freddy, Mr Freeze and the Rock Steady Crew.
+By 1982 and 1983, a number of hip-hop radio shows had appeared on Paris radio, including "Rapper Dapper" (hosted by Sidney Duteil) and "Funk à Billy" (hosted by DJ Dee Nasty).
+In November 1982, the New York City Rap Tour traveled around France, featuring Afrika Bambaataa, Grandmixer DST, Fab 5 Freddy, Mr Freeze, and the Rock Steady Crew.
+When Afrika Bambaataa came to France, he was overwhelmed by the great importance of African culture coming from Africa and the Caribbean.

-The first major star of French hip hop was MC Solaar.
+The first major star of French hip-hop was MC Solaar.
 Born Claude M'Barali in Dakar, Senegal, he moved as a child to France in 1970 and lived in Villeneuve-Saint-Georges.
 His 1991 album, Qui sème le vent récolte le tempo, was a major hit.
 The European Music Office's report on Music in Europe said that the French language was well-suited for rapping.
-He set many records, including being the first French hip hop recording artist to go platinum.
-Some artists claim that the French language hip hop style was influenced by the music of French singer Renaud.
+He set many records, including being the first French hip-hop recording artist to go platinum.
+Some artists claim that the French language hip-hop style was influenced by the music of French singer Renaud.

-Following MC Solaar's breakthrough, two broad styles emerged within the French hip hop scene; artists such as Solaar, Dee Nasty, and Lionel D championed a more mellow, sanguine style, while more hardcore performers such as Assassin and Suprême NTM assumed a more aggressive aesthetic.
-Many such artists found themselves at the heart of controversies over lyrics that were seen as glorifying the murder of police officers and other crimes, similar to outcries over violent thuggish lyrics in American gangsta rap.
-The cases include the notorious Ministère AMER's "Sacrifice de poulet", NTM's "Police" and later Lunatic's "Le crime paie".
+Following MC Solaar's breakthrough, two broad styles emerged within the French hip-hop scene; artists such as Solaar, Dee Nasty, and Lionel D championed a more mellow, sanguine style, while more hardcore performers such as Assassin and Suprême NTM assumed a more aggressive aesthetic.
+Many such artists found themselves at the heart of controversies over lyrics that were seen as glorifying the murder of police officers and other crimes, similar to outcries over violent lyrics in American gangsta rap.
+The cases include Ministère AMER's "Sacrifice de poulet", NTM's "Police" and later Lunatic's "Le crime paie".